getodk/docs/docs/guide-end-of-form.rst

 While these are good defaults for many contexts, some projects benefit from customizing how data collectors can interact with forms in the different states.
 In this guide, you will learn:

-* :ref:`what the Collect form states mean <guide-form-states-states-overview>`
+* :ref:`what the Collect form states mean <guide-end-form-states-overview>`
-* :ref:`ways to customize how data collectors interact with forms <guide-form-states-customization-options>`
+* :ref:`ways to customize how data collectors interact with forms <guide-end-form-customization-options>`
-* :ref:`example customizations to meet the needs of common workflows <guide-form-states-common-workflows>`
+* :ref:`example customizations to meet the needs of common workflows <guide-end-form-common-workflows>`

-.. _guide-form-states-states-overview:
+.. _guide-end-form-states-overview:

 Form states in Collect
 ----------------------------------